kevenv/bmp-viewer/README.md

 # bmp-viewer
-BMP Viewer in C++/SDL, this was just an attempT to learn about image formats
+BMP Viewer in C++/SDL, this was just an attempt to learn about image formats